Not for the faint-hearted, this genre-bending theatrical experience brings horror movies to life on stage

 You're watching someone creep through deserted hallways in a house with a violent past.
 There's an ominous creak, and you think you see a flash of movement out of the corner of your eye.
 You tense as the music swells, knowing a scare could shock you at any moment.
 To calm your breathing, you tell yourself: "It's only a movie.
 It's only a movie."

-But at the Opera House, it won't be just a movie.
+But at Arts Centre Melbourne this September, it won't be just a movie.
 Jakop Ahlbom's critically acclaimed (Time Out London gave it four stars) Horror is like a scary movie unfolding before your eyes, with no screens separating you from the terrifying action.
 Part circus, part mime, part dance, part theatre, all terrifying, Horror uses all the cinematic tropes that scary movie fans love, but by putting them on stage reifies the experience more than any movie ever could.